srihari-sridharan/tdd-es6/ReadMe.md

 - Regenerator-Runtime - This is required for mocha to support async and await.
 - Chai-Exclude - helps us exlude the \_id property returned by mongo (in data that is fetched from database.)
 - npm install -g win-node-env

+## Refactoring integration tests

+- Use test helpers to simplify the tests.
+- Use afterEach() to reset the database between tests.